-Carbohydrate Counting Verbalizes the purpose of carbohydrate (carb) counting Refers to IHP and verbalizes student specific insulin to carb ratio as ordered Identifies where carb resources may be obtained Verbalizes and demonstrates understanding of students who use insulin pen or syringe to dose for carbs before eating, as ordered Verbalizes and demonstrates for students who use insulin pen or syringe to dose insulin for carbs after eating, as ordered Verbalizes and demonstrates for students who are on an insulin pump Successful Completion of Glucagon Protocol Successful Completion of Written Examination I, cert Printed Name of UDA Signature of UDA per the competency guidelines above and that I am competent to assist in agree to immediately notify the school nurse assigned or school administ the care of diabetic Date students in in ı the school setting.
-I I, cert Printed Name of RN Signature of RN has completed training and is competent to assist in the care of diabetic ify that on Date students in the schoo e above employee
+Carbohydrate Counting Verbalizes the purpose of carbohydrate (carb) counting Refers to IHP and verbalizes student specific insulin to carb ratio as ordered Identifies where carb resources may be obtained Verbalizes and demonstrates understanding of students who use insulin pen or syringe to dose for carbs before eating, as ordered Verbalizes and demonstrates for students who use insulin pen or syringe to dose insulin for carbs after eating, as ordered Verbalizes and demonstrates for students who are on an insulin pump Successful Completion of Glucagon Protocol Successful Completion of Written Examination I,cer Printed Name of UDA Signature of UDA per the competency guidelines above and that I am competent to assist i agree to immediately notify the school nurse assigned or school admini.
+Date students in in ı the school setting.
+I I, cer Printed Name of RN Signature of RN has completed training and is competent to assist in the care of diabetic tify that on Date students in the school e above employee